 SHIP, the State Health Insurance Assistance Program is a national program offered in each State that provides counseling and assistance to people and their families on Medicare, Medicaid, and Medicare supplemental insurance (Medigap) matters.

 To contact a SHIP counselor in your State, visit the SHIP National Technical Assistance Center website.

 The U.S. Department of Veterans Affairs (VA) may provide long-term care or at-home care for some veterans.
 If your family member or relative is eligible for veterans’ benefits, check with the VA or get in touch with the VA medical center nearest you.
 There could be a waiting list for VA nursing homes.

-To learn more about VA healthcare benefits, call 1-877-222-8387, or visit www.va.gov/health or www.caregiver.va.gov.
+To learn more about VA healthcare benefits, call 1-877-222-8387, or visit the Veterans Health Administration or the Veterans Affairs Caregiver Support page.
 You can also find more information at Geriatrics and Extended Care: Paying for Long-Term Care.

 The National Council on Aging, a private group, has a free service called BenefitsCheckUp®.
 This service can help you find Federal and State benefit programs that may help your family.
 After providing some general information about the person who needs care, you can see a list of possible benefit programs to explore.
 These programs can help pay for prescription drugs, heating bills, housing, meal programs, and legal services.
 You don’t have to give a name, address, or Social Security number to use this service.